jooohyunpark/webai-challenge/README.md

 - Instead of fade in/out for Gallery items, explore layout transition using framer motion.
 (This could be possible using recent `layout` features)
 - Better resonsiveness over mobile/tablet/desktop breakpoints.
 - Implement a11y best practices.
+- Avoid using fixed position for gallery grid view.